Our Team

 Kristina Gligorić, Ph.D., is a Postdoctoral Scholar in Computer Science at Stanford.
 She received her Ph.D. in Computer Science at EPFL (École Polytechnique Fédérale de Lausanne).
 Kristina researches computational approaches to understanding and improving human behavior, well-being, and social good, both online and offline.
 Contact: gligoric@stanford.edu

-Chunchen Xu, Ph.D., received her doctorate in Organizational Behavior from the Stanford Graduate School of Business.
+Chunchen Xu, Ph.D., is a Postdoctoral Scholar in Psychology at Stanford.
+She received her doctorate in Organizational Behavior from the Stanford Graduate School of Business.
 She is interested in the social and psychological impact of technology, especially the increasing use of artificial intelligence (AI) in many sectors.
 Her current work explores how cultural beliefs affect the design and deployment of AI technology across the globe.
 Contact: cxu66@stanford.edu

 Graduate Student Research Affiliates

-Rachel Song is a doctoral student in Social Psychology at the University of Washington.
-She studies how people's conceptualization of racism and diversity impact collective action.
-Rachel was previously SPARQ’s research manager.
+Julia Proshan is a doctoral student in Social Psychology at Stanford.
+She studies how people's understandings of racial inequality impact their support for policies toward social change.
+She was previously SPARQ's Research Manager.

 SPARQlab Undergraduate Student Research Assistants